 Arthur Morris/BIRDS AS ART

-Today is Saturday 26 August.
-I will be finalizing my packing and preparing some blog posts to be published every three days or so while I am gone.
-Wherever you are and whatever you are doing, I hope that you too have a great day.
+Today is Saturday 21 October 2023.
+Wherever you are an whatever you are doing, I hope that you too have a great day.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!